-While serving with the US Air National Guard, Matt DeHart had become disillusioned with post-9/11 America when he realized that the CIA knew it was killing children and innocents.
-A longtime member of Anonymous, in mid-September 2009, he found an unprotected file, an FBI investigation into the CIA, on The Shell, a server he ran.
+A longtime member of Anonymous, in mid-September 2009, Matt found an unprotected file, an FBI investigation into the CIA, on a server he ran.
 He deleted the file but it later reappeared in encrypted form on another server he had access to, and was destined for WikiLeaks.
-Matt was honourably discharged from the military when, ostensibly, the Air National Guard deemed that his depression was incompatible with his work.
-However, he believes the Air National Guard knew about his online activity.
-“Part of my job with Anonymous was I helped people communicate securely,” he said.
-“I would protect people from NSA spying.”

 Courage runs the official Barrett Brown support site: freebarrettbrown.org